 If the percentage computation involves de minimis amounts of gross receipts and qualified expenses in a taxable year or short taxable years are involved, the amounts may be annualized or disregarded.
-Refer to IRC $\S\S41(c)(3)$ and 41(c)(4) for details.
+Refer to IRC \$\$41(c)(3) and 41(f)(4) for details.